Menna-create/StyleSphere_GraduationProject-/README.md

 4-Text Search: Find exactly what you’re looking for with our efficient text search functionality, allowing you to quickly locate specific items or browse through categories with ease.

 Discover a new and innovative way to shop for fashion with StyleSphere.

+You will find out all AI Features found in the app